Rancho Refugio de la Laguna Seca: History

-In 1851, Daniel Murphy, the youngest son of Martin Murphy, owner of the adjacent Rancho Ojo del Agua de la Coche married Maria Fisher.
+In 1851, Daniel Murphy, the youngest son of Martin Murphy Sr., owner of the adjacent Rancho Ojo del Agua de la Coche married Maria Fisher.
 In 1882, Diana, their precocious daughter, secretly married Hiram Morgan Hill.
 In 1851 Liberta Ceseña married Dr. George H. Bull, a medical doctor from Troy, New York.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Laguna Seca was filed with the Public Land Commission in 1852, and the grant was patented to Liberta Ceseña Bull et al. (heirs of William Fisher) in 1865.
 A claim was filed by Juan Alvires with the Land Commission in 1853, but was rejected in 1855.

 Dr. Bull died in 1854.
 In 1857 Liberta Bull sold her half share (9986 acre) to her son-in-law, Daniel Murphy, and married Caesar Piatti in 1858.
 In 1858 Daniel Murphy filed a partition suit, resulting in a partition of 1499 acre to Thomas Fisher; 1790 acre to Cipriano Fisher; 1795 acre to W. Fisher; 1348 acre to Eulogia Fisher Rota (wife of Daniel Rota); 1784 acre to Fiacro Fisher; and 11552 acre to Daniel and Mary Murphy.
 In 1876 Eulogia Fisher sold her portion to Fiacro Fisher.
 Liberta resided on Rancho Laguna Seca until the death of Caesar Piatti in 1899.